-Qua ality Audit of (name of HEI) Strongly Steen al The e Quality Audit Manual - Institutional Accreditation: Stage 1 Strongly Agree Agree Disagree Strongly Disagre 1.
+Nan ne of Panel Member Qua ality Audit of (name of HEI) · The e Quality Audit Manual - Institutional Accreditation: Stage 1 Strongly Agree Agree Disagree Strongly Disagree 1.
 The Quality Audit Manual is comprehensive.
 2. The Quality Audit Manual is useful.
 3. The Quality Audit Manual is clear and easy to follow.
-4. Comments about the Quality Audit Manual: The e Portfolio Meeting Strongly Agree Agree Disagree Strongly Disagree 5.
+4. Comments about the Quality Audit Manual: The e Portfolio Meeting Strongly Agree Disagree Strongly 5.
 The Portfolio Meeting was well structured.
-6. The Portfolio Meeting was useful.
-Comments about the Portfolio Meeting: 7.
-Strongly Agree Agree Disagree Strongly Disagree 7.
-The Comments about the Portfolio Meeting: Strongly 7.
-The 8.
-9. Comments about the Portfolio Meeting: e Audit Visit The Audit Visit was well structured.
-The interviewees for the audit were appropriately selected.
-Strongly Agree Agree Disagree Disagree 7.
-The 8.
-Comments about the Portfolio Meeting: e Audit Visit The Audit Visit was well structured.
-Strongly Agree Agree Disagree Disagree 7.
-The 8.
-9. 10.
-Comments about the Portfolio Meeting: e Audit Visit The Audit Visit was well structured.
-The interviewees for the audit were appropriately selected.
-Strongly Agree Agree Disagree Strongly 7.
-The 8.
-9. 10.
-Comments about the Portfolio Meeting: e Audit Visit The Audit Visit was well structured.
-The interviewees for the audit were appropriately selected.
-Comments about the Audit Visit: Strongly Agree Agree Disagree Disagre 7.
-The 8.
-9. 10.
-The Comments about the Portfolio Meeting: e Audit Visit The Audit Visit was well structured.
-The interviewees for the audit were appropriately selected.
-Comments about the Audit Visit: e Quality Audit Report Strongly Agree Agree Disagree Strongly
+Agree Disagree 6.
+The Portfolio Meeting was useful.
+7. Comments about the Portfolio Meeting: The e Audit Visit Strongly Agree Agree Disagree Strongly Disagree 8.
+The Audit Visit was well structured.
+9. The interviewees for the audit were appropriately selected.
+10. Comments about the Audit Visit: The e Quality Audit Report Strongly Agree Agree Disagree Strongly Disagree 11.
+The process for writing the Report is effective.
+12. The format of the final Report is appropriate for its purpose.
+13. Comments about the Quality Audit Report:

-OAC Strongly Agree Agree Disagree Strongly Disagree 14.
+The OAC Strongly Agree Agree Disagree Strongly Disagree 14.
 The Executive Officer provided useful professional guidance.
 15. The documents and templates organised by the Executive Officer (agendas, worksheets etc.) were done well.
 16. The Panel Support Officer provided good administrative support.
 17. OAC staff were responsive to the Panel's requirements 18.
 The Quality Audit was carried out in line with international practice.
-19. Comments about the OAC: The Audit Panel Strongly Agree Agree Disagree Strongly Disagree 20.
+19. Comments about the OAC: Charach Steer also The Audit Panel Strongly Agree Agree Disagree Strongly Disagree 20.
 The Panel Members worked together well as a team 21.
 Panel Members behaved professionally throughout the audit.
-23. Were there any aspects of the Quality Audit that were done particula rly well ?
+23. Were there any aspects of the Quality Audit that were done 24.
+Were there any aspects of the Quality Audit that could be in